-During the year ended March 31, 2021, the Group did not identify any impairment through the value in use model.
-However, the Group recognized property, plant and equipment impairments of \$6.8 million (March 31, 2020: \$nil) due to certain individual property, plant and equipment assets, or parts thereof, no longer being expected to be recovered.
-The impairment loss is reported under "Loss on disposal and impairment of property, plant and equipment and intangible assets" in the consolidated statement of profit or loss and other comprehensive income (loss) for the year ended March 31, 2021.
+During the year ended March 31, 2022, the Group did not identify any impairment indicators which would require to test for impairment using the value in use model.
+However, the Group recognized property, plant and equipment impairments of \$6.5 million (March 31, 2021: \$6.8 million) due to certain individual property, plant and equipment assets, or parts thereof, no longer being expected to be recovered.
+The impairment loss is reported under "Net loss on disposal and impairment of property, plant and equipment and intangible assets" in the consolidated statement of earnings and other comprehensive income for the year ended March 31, 2022.

 The Government of Canada, through the New Building Canada Fund, agreed to provide funding of up to \$43.4 million to help offset the costs of the newly established route connecting Port Hardy and Bella Coola and the replacement of two minor vessels.
-During the year ended March 31, 2021, the Group recognized \$0.3 million (March 31, 2020: \$9.7 million) as a reduction of the cost of property, plant and equipment.
-Funding of \$39.6 million was recorded as a cumulative reduction of the cost of the property, plant and equipment in fiscal years 2018 to 2021.
+As of March 31, 2022, the Group's total eligible funding was \$39.6 million.
+This amount was recognized as a cumulative reduction of the cost of the property, plant and equipment.
+During the year ended March 31, 2022, the Group recognized \$nil (March 31, 2021: \$0.3 million) as a reduction of the cost of property, plant and equipment.

 FortisBC Energy Inc. has committed to provide the Group with funding as part of the Natural Gas for Transportation ("NGT") incentive funding.
 The contributions are dependent upon the purchase of liquefied natural gas ("LNG").
-During the year ended March 31, 2021, the Group recognized \$1.2 million (March 31, 2020: \$1.2 million) as a reduction of the cost of property, plant and equipment.
+During the year ended March 31, 2022, the Group recognized \$1.2 million (March 31, 2021: \$1.2 million) as a reduction of the cost of property, plant and equipment.

-During the year ended March 31, 2021, the Group received \$0.5 million (March 31, 2020: \$1.0 million) of rental income earned from buildings held for leasing purposes.
-These buildings have a cost and accumulated depreciation of \$11.9 million and \$4.5 million, respectively, as at March 31, 2021 (March 21, 2020: cost of \$11.9 million and accumulated depreciation of \$4.0 million).
+During the year ended March 31, 2022, the Group received \$0.8 million (March 31, 2021: \$0.5 million) of rental income earned from buildings held for leasing purposes.
+These buildings have a cost and accumulated depreciation of \$11.9 million and \$4.9 million, respectively, as at March 31, 2022 (March 21, 2021: cost of \$11.9 million and accumulated depreciation of \$4.5 million).

-During the year ended March 31, 2021, the North Island Princess and the Nimpkish were decommissioned and sold.
+The Bowen Queen (decommissioned during the three months ended March 31, 2022) is classified as held for sale and has no carrying value.
 The Queen of Burnaby (decommissioned during the year ended March 31, 2018) is classified as held for sale and has no carrying value.

-Notes to the Consolidated Financial Statements Years ended March 31, 2021 and 2020 (Tabular amounts expressed in thousands of Canadian dollars)
+Notes to the Consolidated Financial Statements Years ended March 31, 2022 and 2021 (Tabular amounts expressed in thousands of Canadian dollars)